Living in Rome?

 Medical Services in Rome

 If your Italian isn’t up to scratch, ask your embassy or consulate in Rome for a list of doctors that speak your mother tongue.
-There are quite a few Anglophone and German-speaking doctors around, while physicians fluent in other foreign languages are somewhat rare.
+There are quite a few English and German-speaking doctors around, while physicians fluent in other foreign languages are somewhat rare.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.